 The County operates a licensed 170-bed comprehensive and skilled nursing care facility, Citizens Care & Rehabilitation Center, in the City of Frederick.
-The average occupancy rate for fiscal year 2011 was 79%.
-Occupancy rates are estimated at 83% in fiscal year 2012 and 96% in fiscal year 2013.
+The average occupancy rate for fiscal year 2011 was 79% and fiscal year 2012 is estimated to be approximately 84%.
 The primary third-party reimbursement is through Medicaid.
 Operating expenses for fiscal year 2011 were \$16,010,467.
-Budgeted expenses for fiscal year 2012 are \$18,275,665 and fiscal year 2013 are \$20,171,714.
-The increase for fiscal year 2012 reflects the anticipated move to a new facility where the occupancy was expected to increase to 93% by the end of the fiscal year; however, the new facility did not open until July 10, 2012.
-The fiscal year 2013 budget includes 163 full time equivalent positions, consisting of full-time and part-time personnel.
-During fiscal year 2012, the dietary and business office functions were outsourced resulting in a reduction in FTEs.
+FY 2012 is budgeted at \$18,275,665.
+The increase for FY 2012 reflects the move to a new facility where the occupancy is expected to increase to 93% by the end of the fiscal year.
+The fiscal year 2012 budget includes 173 full time equivalent positions, consisting of full-time and part-time personnel.
+The Dining management and staff were outsourced resulting in a reduction in FTEs.
+That decrease is being offset by an increase in FTEs for the new building and new occupancy levels.

 Located adjacent to the nursing home is the Montevue Home, a 60-bed assisted living facility.
-Montevue provides minimal care with most patients responsible for self-care, except for the administration of medication.
+Montevue provides minimal care with most patients responsible for self-care with the exception of the administration of medication.
 Operating expenses for fiscal year 2011 were \$3,209,444.
-Budgeted expenses for fiscal year 2012 are \$3,642,281 and fiscal year 2013 are \$4,035,738.
-Montevue also moved into a new facility on July 10, 2012, that will increase the number of beds from 60 to 75 and a resulting increase in expenses and FTEs.
+Fiscal year 2012 is budgeted at \$3,642,281.
+Montevue will also be moving to a new building in fiscal year 2012 with an increase in beds from 60 to 75 and a resulting increase in expenses and FTEs.